 This is also important if you plan on wearing toe shoes for hiking or trail running.
 If the shoes get wet, they’ll dry more quickly and won’t add extra weight from the absorbed moisture.

+The best toe shoes can help you lift “barefoot” even at commercial gyms.
 There are many reasons why some athletes like to lift barefoot, but it’s not always possible due to gym rules or concerns about cleanliness and protecting the feet.

 Other shoe guides to check out: